Explore the coral reefs in Maldives.

 Anantara’s coral reef adoption programme launched in 2010 to accelerate regeneration and strengthen our surrounding reef ecosystem.
 In the years since, the project has continued to evolve and expand, while always allowing guests to leave a positive mark on the reefs by sharing in our efforts.

-Many of Anantara’s guests love joining in the reef creation project by adopting a coral.
-Three different sizes are available for adoption:
+Many of Anantara’s guests love joining in the reef restoration project by adopting a coral.

-Take part by transplanting coral onto your rope with the help of our resident Marine Biologist.
-The lagoon is shallow enough to perform the operation with a mask and snorkel.
-Once the coral has been attached, the rope is moved to its new permanent home.
+Take part by planting coral fragments onto your rope with the help of our resident Marine Biologist.
+Once the coral fragments have been attached, the rope is moved to the nursery.
+When the corals are grown enough, the rope will be moved to the reef or our snorkeling trails.
 Make a return trip to see how much the reef has grown.